an2406/infra/README.md

 # infra
-Terraform using  google cloud provider
+Terraform using  google cloud provider to create cloud SQL store  and artifact registry